fbohz/fbohz.github.io/_posts/2020-07-06-node_express_baby_steps.markdown

 ## Sneak-peak of Express

-Express is a Node.js framework.
+Express is a Node.js framework with useful abstractions.
 It is the most popular framework.
 It has some characteristics.

-- Node.js framework with useful abstractions
 - Allows for easy organization into MVC structure
 - Rapid development of Node.js by implementing some robust features including server-side rendering, middleware, complex routing, better handling of response/request cycle.